NichAttGH/PDDL_Planning_for_Robots_in_a_Caf-/README.md

 - Different configurations of the ENHSP planner showed variable performance regarding planning time and the number of nodes expanded.
 - Action execution time varied depending on the problem’s complexity.

-## Conclusions
-- This study highlights the potential of automated planning to optimize restaurant operations.
-- Using robots and AI in the restaurant industry can improve efficiency and customer satisfaction.
-- Further research and development are needed to address more complex challenges and make robotic systems even more efficient.

 ## How to test

 *Remember to install ENHSP20 before running!*